firefly-iii/docs/docs/docs/firefly-iii/installation/self-hosted.md

 ### Registering an account

-You cannot login yet.
+You cannot log in yet.
 Click on "Register a new account" and fill in the form.

 ### Your first accounts

 You will be logged in automatically.
 Follow the instructions and you are done!